Cardiff City Line: Services

+June 2024 also saw the introduction of an hourly Sunday service with Aberdare services starting at Cardiff Central.

+Pre June 2024 city line services ran from Radyr to Coryton but these have been replaced by a Coryton to Penarth service.

 Transport for Wales currently operates the line as part of the former Valley Lines network.
 TfW succeeded the previous franchisee Arriva Trains Wales in October 2018.
 Some freight services also use the line.

 The line is also used as a diversionary route for trains serving Merthyr Tydfil, Aberdare and Treherbert when the line between Cardiff Queen Street and Radyr is closed for engineering work.
 In the past there were shuttle trains on the line to serve Pontypridd and beyond with one stop at Ninian Park.

 Trains

-TfW operates the line with diesel multiple units of Sprinter classes 150 and 153.
+TfW operates the line with diesel multiple units of classes 150, 231 and bi-mode multiple units of class 756.

 Electrification

 On 16 July 2012 the Department for Transport announced plans to electrify the line.
 This will require new electric multiple unit trains and should reduce journey times, operating costs and maintenance costs.
 Work was expected to start between 2014 and 2019, but was pushed back to between 2019 and 2024.

 The announcement was made as an extension of the electrification of the South Wales Main Line from Cardiff Central to Swansea and the electrification of the south Wales Valley Lines at a total cost of £350 million.
 This in turn is part of a £9.4 billion investment in railways in England and Wales.

 However, these plans have since been replaced by Welsh Government's South Wales Metro.
 This line has been partially taken over, and is now being electrified.